 - Cut a pocket in each pork chop; sprinkle with salt and remaining pepper.
 In a skillet, brown chops in butter.
 Cool for 5 minutes.
 Stuff with pilaf.

-- Place in an ungreased 11-in. x 7-in. baking dish.
+- Place in an ungreased 11x7-in. baking dish.
 Pour broth into dish.
-Cover and bake at 350° for 25-30 minutes or until a meat thermometer inserted into the meat reads 160°
+Cover and bake at 350° for 25-30 minutes or until a thermometer inserted into the meat portion reads 160°

 - Remove chops and keep warm.
 Pour cooking juices into a saucepan.
 Combine cornstarch and cold water until smooth; stir into juices.
 Bring to a boil; cook and stir for 1 minute or until thickened.
 Stir in browning sauce if desired.
 Serve over pork chops.
 Yield: 2 servings.